Employer Information

 14- Specific skills to rheumatology-joint injection and aspiration and GCA assessment

-By the end of the rotation, the expectations are that FY2 will have exposure to common rheumatological condition and opportunity to attend some specialised clinics, will also be able to assess acute hot joint and GCA and competent in performing knee joint injection and aspiration.
+By the end of the rotation, the expectations are that FY2 will have exposure to common rheumatological condition and opportunity to attend some specialised clinics, will be also able to assess acute hot joint and GCA and competent in performing knee joint injection and aspiration.

 Where the placement is based